Matrix Decomposition and Applications: Applications in Optimization, Linear Algebra, Machine Learning

-In general, for any projection matrix $\bH$ to project vector onto subspace $\mathcalV$, then $\cspace(\bH) = \mathcalV$.
-More formally, in a mathematical language, this property can be proved by singular value decomposition (Section~\ref{section:SVD}, p.~\pageref{section:SVD}). \end{remark}
+More generally, for any projection matrix $\bH$ that projects vectors onto a subspace $\mathcalV$, it holds that $\cspace(\bH) = \mathcalV$.
+This property can be formally established using the singular value decomposition (Section~\ref{section:SVD}). \end{remark}

-We now show that any projection matrix has specific eigenvalues. \begin{proposition}[Eigenvalue of Projection Matrix] The only possible eigenvalues of a projection matrix are 0 and 1. \end{proposition} \begin{proof}[of Proposition~\ref{proposition:eigen-of-projection-matrix}] Since $\bH$ is symmetric, we have spectral decomposition $\bH =\bQ\bLambda\bQ^\top$.
-From the idempotent property, we have
+We now show that any projection matrix has specific eigenvalues. \begin{proposition}[Eigenvalue of projection matrix] The eigenvalues of a projection matrix are restricted to 0 and 1. \end{proposition} \begin{proof}[of Proposition~\ref{proposition:eigen-of-projection-matrix}] Since $\bH$ is symmetric, it has a spectral decomposition $\bH = \bQ\bLambda\bQ^\top$.
+Using the idempotent property of $\bH$, we have: